Frequently Asked Questions | FAQs

 What is the most difficult aspect of the program?

-The Accel program is rigorous.
+The Accelerated BSN Option is rigorous.
 Students can expect to spend 8-10 hours each day reading and studying.
 The reading is intensive—typically 100 pages or more per day.
 During the eight months when students are completing both online coursework and clinical rotations, students may experience 60- to 70-hour work weeks.

 How many students are admitted into the program?